redaddict/django_project/README.md

 # django_project on add csv file and import and export
-In this project we work on csv file import  and export using django.
+In this project we work on csv file import  and export using django. csv file is nifty trading data, use csv file fetch data on html page and show niftys candles. firstly import csv file on django admin and and html file create fields and show the data. for the csv import and export -

+** install the - pip install django-import-export and import_export add in settings.py - installed app.

 ** admin/ page you can see data in csv file , there you can import or export in json, xml and multiple choice.

 ** csv data can fetch html page .

 ** admin page login